wesbos/React-For-Beginners-Starter-Files/readme.md

 * Webpack currently can't handle folder/file names that contain parentheses.
 * Webpack also has problems running inside folders for Dropbox/Google Drive type services.
 Git is recommended for keeping your files in sync across multiple computers.

+#### :question: I can't log in to the store after I deployed to Netlify/Apache

+Firebase by default only allows logins from localhost or the Firebase website.
+You'll need to add your deploy URL to the Authorized Domains in the Sign-in method area of your Firebase console.

 ## Changes In the 2018 RE-Record

 In March 2018 I re-recorded this course.
 Here are the things that I've updated.